TimMangan/App-Info/docs/Windows/mRemoteNG/InstallConfigure.md

 By default the app will install under a `mRemoteNG` folder in the Program Files (x86) folder.

+## Project Evergreen
+Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#mremoteng

 ## ZIP based installer